When art is not enough: Activism for the transgender Community

 They have performed their work in various venues across the UK, USA, and Canada, and have been supported by Arts Council England, Canadian Council for the Arts, a-n, Fierce Festival, Hackney Showroom, Chisenhale Dance Space, Live Art Development Agency, and Marlborough Theatre and Pub, and have performed with various artists like Last Yearz Interesting Negro, Rachael Young, Project O, SPIT!, Randy Reyes, Dalston Ballet, amongst many others.
 They’ve also taught workshops and courses around their dance practice at University of Illinois (USA), Glasgow School of Art (UK), Otion Front Studio (USA), The Workroom (UK), Gibney Dance (USA), Goldsmiths University (UK), CLOUD at Danslab (NL), Leeds Beckett University (UK), Tate Modern (UK), and School of New Dance Development (NL).
 Their newest work (in collaboration with Ellen Furey) "SOFTLAMP.autonomies" premieres at Theatre La Chapelle (CA) in April 2018.

-This project is kindly supported by Arts Council England and NN Contemporary Art.
+This project was kindly supported by Arts Council England and NN Contemporary Art.